 - 1. Warm-up and stretching should precede testing. - 2.
 The participant runs 300 meters at a maximum level of effort.
 Record the time used to complete the distance. - 3.
-The participant should walk for three to five minutes immediately following the test to cool down.
+The participant should walk for 3-5 minutes immediately following the test to cool down.
 This is an important safety practice.